 Longtime NBA coach Gregg Popovich argued that what Kaepernick did was the essence of patriotism.
 "Being a patriot is somebody that respects their country and understands that the best thing about our country is that we have the ability to fix things that have not come to fruition for a lot of people so far," he told ESPN.

 Popovich continued, saying: "Being a critic of those inequalities does not make you a non-patriot.
 It's what makes America great, that you can say those things and attack those things to make them better.
 That's what a lot of other countries don't have."

 People with an agenda can't be objective about ideas that threaten their wealth or power.
 They are willfully blind to evidence that challenges their position.
 Even if changing their behavior or policies could save lives.

-Fighting inequalities through existing channels often fails.
+And fighting inequalities through existing channels often fails.
 Institutional power frequently struggles to solve huge, systemic issues.
-Especially when those issues span huge geographic areas.
+Especially when those issues span large geographic areas.

 For the most part, protesting fails to cause change.
 The long-term effects of protest are often limited by chance, longevity, and existing power structures.
 The political climate has to be exactly right for protesting to succeed.

 Racist incidents continue.
-And in popular culture, racist symbols are still permitted.
 And they show no sign of slowing down.
 If anything, developments in technology have only showed the insidiousness of racist violence in the U.S.

 The Cleveland Indians refused to change their name.
 Even under increased pressure, the Indians name remained unchanged.
 This is just one symptom of a broader disrespect for Native American tribes.